Wynberg, Cape Town: Education

 Wynberg Boys' High School, on the hillside above the main village, is the second oldest school in South Africa, having been established in 1841.
 It is located on Hawthornden Estate alongside the former stately home of Prince Labia.
 The Junior School is housed in Victorian buildings in Cape Town designed by acclaimed architect Sir Herbert Baker.

-There are two prominent all-girls schools in the area: Wynberg Girls' High School is located near the village, whilst the Springfield Convent School is a Catholic school situated close to Wynberg Boys' High School.
+There are two prominent all-girls schools in the area: Wynberg Girls' High School is located near the village, whilst Springfield Convent School, founded by Irish Dominican Sisters from Cabra, Dublin in 1871, serves as a Catholic school situated close to Wynberg Park.

 Sports

 The Royal Cape Golf Club, South Africa's oldest club, had its beginning on 14 November 1885 when Lt Gen Sir Henry Torrens, Governor of the Cape Colony chaired a meeting at the Cape Town Castle "for the purpose of introducing the game of golf and starting a club for the same".
 It was on Waterloo Green at the Wynberg Military Camp that the club established its first home.
 The layout of the course is not known and it is certain that playing conditions at their best were rough and ready.